Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Related Work

-WSIS is more challenging than WSSS because it is difficult to obtain instance-level information from image-level labels.
-This difficulty makes the recent studies exploit the off-the-shelf guidances.
-PRM~\cite{(prm)zhou2018weakly} extracts the peak point of each instance from CAMs and obtains the peak response map through peak back-propagation.
-Then, utilizing the response map, they select appropriate segment proposals generated by MCG~\cite{(mcg)pont2016multiscale}.
-To produce the dense peak response map, IAM~\cite{(iam)zhu2019learning} proposes an instance extent filling module.
-Arun $et$ $al.$~\cite{(consistent)arun2020weakly} modeled the uncertainty in the pseudo label generation process and iteratively trained the network using the pseudo labels.
-However, the MCG requires pre-training with high-level supervision, class-agnostic object boundary.
-Some approaches \cite{(penet)ge2019label, (community)hwang2021weakly} adopt the box-based two-stage approach and exploit a box proposal technique, selective search~\cite{(selective)uijlings2013selective}.
-These methods perform the RoI pooling~\cite{(fastrcnn)girshick2015fast} on the proposed boxes and infer the instance mask within each box region using CAMs.
-IRN~\cite{(irn)ahn2019weakly} proposed a novel proposal-free method that exploits class-equivalence relations between a pair of pixels and represents instance-level information using their displacement field.
-However, they have trouble in obtaining accurate instance-level information because their inter-pixel relations are based on inter-class, not inter-instance, and their displacement field suffers from the semantic drift problem.
-To the best of our knowledge, existing methods have not yet considered the semantic drift problem caused by missing instances in their pseudo labels, which is one of the fundamental challenges that should be addressed for WSIS.
+The major difficulty in solving weakly-supervised instance segmentation (WSIS) occurs in the process of obtaining instance-level information from image-level labels.
+To solve the problem, PRM~\cite{(prm)zhou2018weakly} produces a peak response map using the proposed peak back-propagation and then selects appropriate segment proposals generated by MCG~\cite{(mcg)pont2016multiscale}.
+Arun $et$ $al.$~\cite{(consistent)arun2020weakly} defines the uncertainty in the pseudo label generation with the help of the segment proposals and iteratively train the network using the pseudo labels in an offline manner.
+Fan $et$ $al.$~\cite{fan2018associating} and LIID~\cite{(liid)liu2020leveraging}) use the salient instance segmentor~\cite{(s4net)fan2019s4net} that produces class-agnostic instance-level masks when they generate pseudo labels.
+In addition, box-based two-stage approaches \cite{(penet)ge2019label, (community)hwang2021weakly} use a selective search~\cite{(selective)uijlings2013selective} method to generate box proposals.
+However, the off-the-shelf proposal techniques require pre-training with high-level supervision: class-agnostic object boundary for MCG and class-agnostic instance mask for the salient instance segmentor.
+Also, since these proposal techniques target general objects, it disturbs their utilization in other domains such as a medical image.
+IRN~\cite{(irn)ahn2019weakly} proposes a proposal-free method focusing on class-equivalence relations between a pair of pixels and represents instance-level information using their displacement field.
+However, IRN has trouble in obtaining accurate instance-level information because the inter-pixel relations used in IRN are based on inter-class, not inter-instance.
+To the best of our knowledge, existing methods have not considered the semantic drift problem caused by missing instances in pseudo labels, one fundamental challenge that should be addressed for WSIS.
+In this paper, we discover and tackle the semantic drift problem explicitly for the first time and achieve an improved result in a fully-image-level supervised setting.